Event Recap

 What is it about eating that brings us closer?

 What is it about eating that brings us closer?
-960 640 Ken Story
+960 640 Chelsea DeLong

 These past two months, our preschools and our families have been talking about food.
 The children’s interest in food started when they read Bunny Cakes, The Little Red Hen Makes a Pizza, and then a conversation about how they all ate rice but in different ways.
 They were perplexed, they were hooked, and we loved every minute of it.